handihealth/c4h_livecode/docs/asthma/asthma_diary_tech_tasks.md

     ]
 ````

-###E. Retrieve Patient's Single Asthma Diary Encounter composition
+###E. Retrieve a single Asthma Diary Encounter composition

-We will use the previous query to retrieve the whole composition.
+We will use the results of the previous query to retrieve one of the compositions via its compositionId

-Call: Returns the specified Composition in FLAT JSON format.
+#####Call: Returns the specified Composition in FLAT JSON format.
 ````
 GET /rest/v1/composition/10ade55e-75d1-4278-bf3b-7ef20bcddee8::c4h_train.ehrscape.com::1?format=FLAT
 Headers:
  Ehr-Session: {{sessionId}} //The value of the sessionId
  Content-Type: application/json
 ````
-Return:
+#####Return:
 ````json
 "composition": {
        "asthma_diary_entry/context/setting|238": true,